 - Students using note takers are expected to assume an active role in acquiring this service.
 You must present your Accommodation Form to your instructor before receiving a note taker.

 - During the first week of class, you may ask other students in the class if they would be willing to share notes with you.
-If yes, have them write their name, phone number and e-mail address on the Note Taker Sign-Up Form.
-You will need to complete this form and return it to Disability Services as soon as possible.
+If yes, you will need to bring this information to OLRS as soon as possible.
 We will then contact the volunteers to confirm.

 - Students using note takers are expected to attend class.
 Note takers may be asked to discontinue if you do not attend class regularly, unless you have discussed attendance concerns with an advisor.

-- It is up to you to inform Disability Services if you experience any problems with the note taking process.
+- It is up to you to inform OLRS if you experience any problems with the note taking process.
 We will do our best to assist you with such issues.

-- Please inform Disability Services and, if possible, the note taker, if you withdraw from the course or no longer wish to receive notes.
+- Please inform OLRS and, if possible, the note taker, if you withdraw from the course or no longer wish to receive notes.

-- If a student approaches you about requesting a note taker, you should make an announcement in your class asking if any students would be willing to copy their notes for a student in the class.
-To protect confidentiality, do not identify this student to the class.
+- To protect confidentiality, do not identify this student to the class.
 A statement such as, “If anyone is willing to share a copy of his or her notes with a fellow student who is in need of assistance, please see me after class.”
 In some instances, the student may have already attempted, unsuccessfully, to obtain a note taker.

-- The student requesting note taker service should present you with an accommodation form and a notetaker sign-up form.
-The student requiring note taking assistance should complete his or her portion of the form and deliver the top copy to our office.
-Please keep the bottom copy for your records.
+- The student requesting note taker service should present you with an accommodation form.
 The student volunteers will be contacted by our office.
 The student receiving notes is expected to attend class regularly unless advanced arrangements are made.

 Testing Accommodation Procedures

-It is the responsibility of the student to inform the professor at least four business days before the exam/test that they will need testing accommodations (extended time, distraction reduced area, large print, etc.).
+It is the responsibility of the student to inform the professor and OLRS at least five business days before the exam/test that they will need testing accommodations (extended time, distraction reduced area, large print, etc.).